 The Subdivision Map Act of the State of California governs the subdivision of land for the purpose of sale, leasing or financing.
 Under this law, the City of Irvine has both the duty and the authority to see that public objectives are met during the subdivision process.

-The City’s Public Works Department—Development Engineering Section, is responsible for administering the following applications:
+The City’s Public Works and Transportation Department—Development Engineering Section, is responsible for administering the following applications:

 - Certificates of Compliance